 well printed, but the file size will be quite large and your friends will

-for emailing and viewing on a computer screen.
-Keep in mind that once a file
+are suitable for emailing and viewing on a computer screen.
+Keep in mind

-is saved at a low resolution it can never be returned to its original clarity.
+that once a file is saved at a low resolution it can never be returned

-Preserve your originals and save your lower resolution files with a different
+to its original clarity.
+Preserve your originals and save your lower resolution

 GIF